 Questions have been raised about whether parabens are carcinogenic.
-Much of this is connected to parabens’ ability to produce similar effects to those of estrogen (which has been associated with the development of breast cancer).
+Much of this is connected to these preservatives' ability to produce similar effects to those of estrogen (which has been associated with the development of breast cancer).
 Interestingly, a 2012 British study detected parabens within breast tissue of breast cancer patients.

 It’s also important to note that FDA studies have repeatedly concluded that parabens affect estrogen production far less than the body's native estrogen, especially when products contain low amounts.

-While human clinical trials have not definitively shown a link between parabens and increased cancer risk, parabens were able to penetrate the skin and remain within tissue.
+While human clinical trials have not definitively shown a link between parabens and increased cancer risk, these chemicals were able to penetrate the skin and remain within tissue.